Eric Adams to endorse once bitter rival Andrew Cuomo in New York City's mayoral race

 Sliwa, the colorful founder of the Guardian Angels crime patrol group, has steadfastly refused calls to drop out from both Cuomo and his supporters.

-The endorsement would mark a reconciliation between the two longtime New York politicians, each of whom had escalated attacks against the other before Adams ended his campaign.
+The endorsement would mark a reconciliation of sorts for the two longtime New York politicians, each of whom had escalated attacks against the other before Adams ended his campaign.

 Shortly before dropping out, Adams accused Cuomo making “a career of pushing Black candidates out of races,” referring to the former governor’s past state races.